microsoft/CosmosDB_Multi-Tenant/README.md

 select "Query Stats" tab and check the Query execution time.
 It shows the sub millisecond response time.

-## Challenge-5: Build an application using Azure Cosmos DB with no cost
+## Challenge-5: Build an application using Azure Cosmos DB at no cost
 Cosmos DB is a developer friendly database and supports SaaS applications with no schema and indexing to manage.
 It also provides built in Cache for improved performance.
 It provides Cosmos DB Emulator tool to build your applications using Cosmos DB in your development environment with no cost.